Iver Lawson (publisher): Biography

-Iver Lawson was born as Iver Larson Bø at Bø in Voss, Hordaland, Norway.
+Iver Lawson was born as Iver Larson Bø at Bø in Voss Municipality, Søndre Bergenhus county, Norway.
 He migrated to the United States in 1844 with his brother, Steffen Lawson.
 Two other siblings, Boarky Lawson and Knud Lawson, had migrated earlier.

 Iver Lawson came to prosperity buying and selling real estate in Chicago during the mid-19th century.
 He entered city politics in the 1860s.
 He served as Chicago City Marshall in 1860 and 1861.
 He served as a member of the Chicago City Council, representing the 15th Ward from 1864 through 1868.
 He also served as a member of the Illinois House of Representatives from 1869 through 1871 representing the 61st district.
 Since Illinois had multi-member districts at the time, the district was also represented simultaneously by Edward S. Taylor.

 Lawson was also one of the organizers of the First Lutheran church of Chicago in 1848.

 Skandinaven was established by three Norwegian immigrants; John Anderson, Knud Langeland, and Iver Lawson.
 John Anderson administered the newspaper while Knud Langeland served as the first editor of Skandinaven.
 Iver Lawson was an investor and landlord who provided a location and facilities.